brainpicture/manager/README.md

 ```
 restart manager
 ```
-but with normal usage it never would be neaded
+but with normal usage it never would be needed